What is a Disabled Facilities Grant 2022? Some Local Authorities offer the DFG in England, Wales, and Northern Ireland.

 You must apply for any separate or relevant planning permission and building regulations approval.
 The council can request you use a qualified architect or surveyor to design and oversee the work.
 But, you can use some of the grant to pay their fees if you get accepted.

 Apply for the grant through your local council housing department.
-As a rule, the council will send an occupational therapist (OT) to meet you.
+As a general rule, the council will send an occupational therapist (OT) to meet you.
 The OT will review your circumstances and help to determine what changes you may need.

 You can appeal to your Council Authority if are not satisfied with their decision.
 If you are still unhappy after an appeal you can complain to the Local Government Ombudsman.